Menu

 Other synonyms entered the language because "street" had become redundant.
 In large urban areas with numerous thoroughfares (A confused version of the term "through fare"), more variation was needed.
 So, for example, in the 19th century, when the city of Washington was being laid out, the French "avenue" (Avenir) was adopted.
 This brought a new sophistication to naming streets and other cities followed the lead, notably New York which gave the north-south roads the designation "avenue."
 By the end of the century, the word "street" was hardly ever used as part of a street name.
 But the popularity of "avenue" was not immune to creeping cultural change.
 In the 1920s, it was being replaced by "drive" in the subdivisions of the growing cities.

-After World War II, community developers had discovered that houses sold more quickly if they were located on ways, crosses, lanes, places, and other creative fluff.
-And the generic designation did not even have to imply a byway of any kind, just a place, as with words like dale, forest, garden, and valley.
-Now it is possible to choose a byway's generic designation beginning with nearly any letter in the alphabet as shown in the table to the right.
+After World War II, community developers had discovered that houses sold more quickly if they were located on "ways", "crosses", "lanes", "places", and other creative fluff.
+And the generic designation did not even have to imply a byway of any kind, just a place, as with words like "dale", "forest", "garden", and "valley".
+Now it is possible to choose a byway's generic designation beginning with nearly any letter in the alphabet as shown in the table to the left.

 The biggest impact on American and Canadian cities came with the founding of the Quaker colony by William Penn in 1682.
-When he arrived in Philadelphia, he found that the few streets there were called after the most prominent person living on them.
+When he arrived in Philadelphia, he found that the few streets there were named after the most prominent person living on them.
 Like the good Quaker he was, Penn disliked the aggrandizement of any one person over any other.
-So he insisted that no personal names were to be used in naming the streets.
+So he insisted that no personal names were to be used in naming the streets (apparently naming the colony (state) in honor of his father, Admiral Sir William Penn, was okay.)
 Penn devised a rational system of parallel roads that would be given rational designations.
 The north-south streets would be given numbers starting with 1st Street near the bank of the Delaware River.
 1st Street eventually became Front Street.
 The east-west roads would be named after trees, like Chestnut, Locust, Spruce, and Filbert.
 Over time, however, the pull of chaos was too strong and eventually roads were named or renamed helter skelter after people, far-away places, and whatnots, resulting in a Benjamin Franklin Parkway, Christian Street, Passyunk Avenue, Wylie Street, Race Street, etc.

 But Penn did start a trend – so many towns followed his example that a compilation of the most popular street names in the United States finds numbers and trees leading the list (see table Top 20 Street Names in the United States below.)
 Curiously, First Street is not among the top five on the list because in many towns, as in Philadelphia, it was named something else, like Front, River, Atwater, Edge, Market or whatever distinguished that primary road.
 One of the most popular alternatives to First was Main, but not enough so as to place it in the top five.
 Still with the help of Sinclair Lewis the phrase "Main Street" has become a coin of the language, a symbol of provincial small towns.
 In Vermontville, Michigan, the streets of East Main, West Main, South Main and North Main all meet at a point in the town that is mainly not so main.